-Bilateral foraminal stenosis is a narrowing of the foramina, which are gaps located on each side of the vertebrae.
-These vertebral gaps serve as the spaces through which nerves travel as they pass from the spinal column to the rest of the body.
+Bilateral foraminal stenosis describes the narrowing of the foramina, which are canals located on each side of the vertebrae in the spinal column.
+These openings serve as the spaces through which nerve roots travel as they pass from the spinal column into the spinal canal and out to the rest of the body.

 There are two foramina on each vertebra, one to serve the left side of the body and one for the right.
-“Bilateral” means that both foraminal openings become constricted, whereas neural foraminal stenosis means that only one opening on one side of the vertebrae narrows.
-“Stenosis” refers to the constriction itself.
+Bilateral means that both foraminal openings become constricted, whereas lateral neural foraminal stenosis means that only one opening on one side of the vertebrae narrows.
+Stenosis is a term for the constriction itself.

 - Bulging disc